davestewart/laravel-sketchpad/src/help/docs/output.md

-The following are loaded by default:
+The following helpers are loaded by default:

 - `p()` - echo paragraphs
 - `alert()` - echo Bootstrap alert elements